“Will the teacher like my child?”

 I’ll let you in on a secret, teachers wonder if you will like us, too.
 One of our greatest goals every year is good parent-teacher relationships.
 Because let’s face it, how we get along can make or break the school year.

-So, as you settle into the new school year, I want to share a few keys for successful parent-teacher communication.
+So, as you settle into the new school year, I want to share a few keys for successful parent-teacher relationship.

 Communication is key